1947 Alabama Crimson Tide football team: Kentucky

 In Lexington, the Crimson Tide defeated the Wildcats 13–0 at McLean Stadium who were led by former Crimson Tide player Bear Bryant.
 Alabama scored all of their points on a pair of touchdowns in the first half.
 The first came on a three-yard Harry Gilmer run in the first quarter and the second on a two-yard Billy Cadenhead run in the second quarter.
-The victory improved Alabama's all-time record against Kentucky 24–1–1.